 Stubby very nearly didn’t make it through the war.
-He was hit by shrapnel in April 1918 and had to be stitched up by the Army medics.
-But make it through he did, and when he returned to the United States he was a hero, a frequent sight at parades and celebrations.
+He took a shrapnel hit in April 1918, and the Army medics stitched him up.
+But make it through he did, and he returned a hero to the United States.
+Stubby frequently marched in parades and at celebrations.
 And he probably didn’t actually become known as Sergeant Stubby until after the war, when his fans bestowed the rank on him as an honorific, according to his biographer.

 Over the course of his life, he met presidents Wilson, Harding and Coolidge at various functions – twice visiting the White House.
-He also received a medal from General John “Black Jack” Pershing, who wasn’t overly found of the early commanders of the Yankee Division, but did take time to honor Stubby back at home at a Humane Society event.
+He also received a medal from General John “Black Jack” Pershing, who had no love for the early commanders of the Yankee Division.
+But he did take time to honor Stubby back at home at a Humane Society event.

-Conroy, who would go on to study law at Georgetown University and work on Capitol Hill after the war, took Stubby with him and he became the mascot for Georgetown Hoyas sports teams.
+Conroy went on to study law at Georgetown University and work on Capitol Hill after the war.
+He took Stubby with him, and the pooch became the mascot for Georgetown Hoyas sports teams.
 In 1926, Stubby died of old age.